-It’s no wonder many of us have reconnected with nature over the past year, finding it the most helpful antidote to the ongoing stress and uncertainty of the pandemic.
+It’s no wonder many of us have reconnected with nature over the past couple of years, finding it the most helpful antidote to the ongoing uncertainty of the pandemic.
 The Mental Health Foundation revealed that going for a walk was one of the most effective coping strategies, while 45% of people said that being in green spaces was vital to mental wellbeing.

 Nature can even help to buffer the effects of loneliness or social isolation – it was found that when people with low social connections also have high levels of nearby nature, they report high levels of wellbeing.

 - Biophilia theory: This argues that since our ancestors evolved in wild settings, relying on the environment for survival, we have an innate drive to connect with nature

 - Stress reduction theory: This suggests that spending time in nature triggers physiological responses that lower stress levels

 - Attention Restoration: This implies that we use a great deal of mental effort to pay attention in busy environments such as offices and cities, and nature offers a break from all this.

 The reason that nature nurtures our physical and emotional wellbeing is likely to be due to a combination of all three: we’re wired to love nature, it reduces stress physiologically and it restores attention.